caos/site/README.md

 ---
 ```

 > Important!
-You can not have duplicate references, so all headings and titles have to be distinct.
+You can not have duplicate anchors, so all headings and titles have to be distinct.

 ### SEO
 Meta tags for SEO can be provided in their own `seo.html` file located in the subfolder.